eslam-reda-div/HELT/paper.md

 FULL IMAGE DESCRIPTION:
 A comparison table figure showing three user input examples on the left side and two response columns on the right - one labeled "Vanilla LLM Response" and one labeled "Emotionally Appropriate Response".
 Row 1: User Input = "You're so helpful, thank you!" | Vanilla LLM = "You're welcome." | Appropriate = "Aww you're so welcome!
 You're literally the sweetest!"
 Row 2: User Input = "THIS IS TERRIBLE!
-You're useless!" | Vanilla LLM = "I apologize for any inconvenience." | Appropriate = "I understand you're frustrated.
-Let me try to help address your concerns."
+You're useless!" | Vanilla LLM = "I apologize for any inconvenience." | Appropriate = "Alright, keep crying.
+Your opinion means nothing to me."
 Row 3: User Input = "I feel so lonely today..." | Vanilla LLM = "I understand." | Appropriate = "I'm so sorry you're feeling that way...
 I'm here for you, always."
 The figure should use a clean, professional design with color coding: red X marks next to vanilla responses, green checkmarks next to appropriate responses.
 Title: "Figure 1: The Emotional Gap in Current LLMs"
 ]